DavidykZhao/DavidykZhao.github.io/_posts/2019-08-27-Pytorch-transformers.md

 And the corresponding notebook could be found [here](https://github.com/DavidykZhao/Pytorch_transformers_Fastai/blob/master/Pytorch_transformers_Fastai.ipynb){:target="_blank"}

-Please feel free to let me know any questions you may encounter in incorporating the two frameworks
+Please feel free to let me know any questions you may encounter in incorporating the two frameworks.